a1dancole/OpenAI-Code-Review/README.md

          file_excludes: 'file1.js,file2.py,secret.txt'
          additional_prompts: 'Fix variable naming, Ensure consistent indentation, Review error handling approach'`

-3. Setup [Build validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) for a branch policy to trigger the code review when a Pull Request is created
+3. If you do not already have Build Validation configured for your branch already add [Build validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) to your branch policy to trigger the code review when a Pull Request is created

 ## FAQ